Enforce Microsoft Entra multifactor authentication with legacy applications using app passwords

 - Applications that cache passwords and use them in on-premises scenarios can fail because the app password isn't known outside the work or school account.
 An example of this scenario is Exchange emails that are on-premises, but the archived mail is in the cloud.
 In this scenario, the same password doesn't work.

-- After Azure AD Multi-Factor Authentication is enforced on a user's account, app passwords can be used with most non-browser clients like Outlook and Microsoft Skype for Business.
+- After Microsoft Entra multifactor authentication is enforced on a user's account, app passwords can be used with most non-browser clients like Outlook and Microsoft Skype for Business.
 However, administrative actions can't be performed by using app passwords through non-browser applications, such as Windows PowerShell.
 The actions can't be performed even when the user has an administrative account.

 - To run PowerShell scripts, create a service account with a strong password and don't enforced the account for two-step verification.